vipulnaik/working-drafts/open-phil/understanding-open-phils-evolution-on-migration-policy.md

 * Their efforts to fund programs that directly support worker visas (such as grants to the U.S. Association for International Migration and Protect the People for Haiti H-2A visas) didn't give the desired magnitude of results.
-Though not menntioned in their write-ups, their efforts to create sustainable flows from Haiti got a big blow when [Haiti was removed from the Eligile Countries List in January 2018](https://www.govinfo.gov/content/pkg/FR-2018-01-18/pdf/2018-00812.pdf).
+Though not mentioned in their write-ups, their efforts to create sustainable flows from Haiti got a big blow when [Haiti was removed from the Eligile Countries List in January 2018](https://www.govinfo.gov/content/pkg/FR-2018-01-18/pdf/2018-00812.pdf).
 This